noodldocs/noodldocs.github.io/nodes/navigation/navigate-back.md

 # Navigate Back

 This node is used along with the [Navigate](/nodes/navigation/navigate.md) node.
-It can be used to navigate back, i.e. to pop the stack and transition to the component underneith the current top.
+It is used to navigate back, i.e. to pop the stack and transition to the component underneath the current top.
 Take a look at the [Navigation guide](/guides/navigation.md) to learn more about navigation.

 <div class="ndl-images">
     <img src="/guides/navigation/navigate-back.png" class="ndl-image med"></img>